chance2021/devopsdaydayup/014-VaultInjectorMinikube/README.md

 ---

 ## Project Goal
 This lab will guide you through the process of **deploying a Vault Helm chart** in a Kubernetes cluster running on **Minikube**.
-Once you have the Vault instance up and running, you will create a **deployment** that utilizes **Vault as a sidecar** to **inject secrets** into the pod's environment variables.
+Once you have the Vault instance up and running, you will create a **deployment** that utilizes **Vault as a sidecar** to **inject secrets** into the pod as a file.
 This approach ensures that the application running in the pod has access to the necessary secrets without compromising their security by storing them in plain text within the container.

 ## Table of Contents
 - [Project Name: Deploy and Use Vault As Agent Sidecar Injector](#project-name-deploy-and-use-vault-as-agent-sidecar-injector)